 What happens if you miss the 83(b) deadline?

-Missing the 83(b) deadline usually means income is recognized at vest, not at early exercise. plan accordingly.
+Missing the 83(b) deadline usually means income is recognized at vest, not at early exercise — plan accordingly.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?